The Politics of Bottled Water - Why Canadian Voters Swear the Same Policies Taste Better with a Liberal Label

 Mark Carney was not parachuted in from Mars.
 He was Trudeau’s long-time economic advisor, embedded in the same governing project.
 What changed was not the governing philosophy so much as the font.

 And yet voters swooned.
-They praised tone.
+They praised the tone.
 They praised gravitas.
 They praised the way he “handles the media.”
-They complained that Poilievre is “mean,” apparently unaware that the job of an opposition leader is to be unpleasant to those in power.
+They complained that Poilievre is “mean,” apparently unaware that the job of an opposition leader is to be unpleasant to those in power, to hold the government to account, not to be a fanboy.
+Many voters seem to miss the obvious:

 You are not electing a boyfriend.